walkersutton/redeye/README.md

 ## Install

-Download the latest release dmg from the [Releases](../../releases) page and drag `redeye.app` to your Applications folder.
+Download the latest `redeye.dmg` from the [Releases](../../releases) page and drag app to your Applications folder.

 > **Note:** Release builds are ad-hoc signed (not notarized).
 On first launch, go to **System Setting** -> **Privacy & Security** -> **Open Anyway**
 >